Hugli-Chuchura

 Hugli-Chuchura (/bn/), also known by its former names Chinsurah or Hooghly-Chinsurah, is a city of Hooghly district and the district headquarters of Hooghly division in the Indian state of West Bengal.
 It is one of the densely populated cities of West Bengal.
 It lies on the bank of Hooghly River, 35 km north of Kolkata, the state capital.
 It is located in the district of Hooghly and is home to the district headquarters.
 Chuchura houses the Commissioner of the Burdwan Range.
 The District Court building of Chinsurah is the longest building in West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

-Chinsurah is the home to the new state-of-the-art 1000 KW DRM transmitter of Prasar Bharti which enables 'Akashvaani Maitree' to be broadcast across Bangladesh.
+Chinsurah is the home to the 1000 KW DRM transmitter of Prasar Bharti which enables 'Akashvani Maitree' to be broadcast across Bangladesh.
 This special Bangla service of All India Radio was launched in the wake of the Bangladesh Liberation Movement and played a key role during the war, broadcasting Indian news bulletins in Bangladesh.
 It continued till April 2010 but was discontinued thereafter due to decommissioning of the Super Power Transmitter at Chinsurah.
-The headquarters of the Hooghly District Sports Association (HDSA) and the famous Imambara Sadar District Hospital is situated here.
+The headquarters of the Hooghly District Sports Association (HDSA) and the Imambara Sadar District Hospital is situated here.
 Chinsurah is also the home of the oldest Armenian church in India and old Hindu Temples.
 It is one of the Literate cities in West Bengal.
 The literacy percent of this city is 91%.
+It is one of the rapidly growing urban areas of West Bengal.